openkraken/website/docs/guide/advanced/high-performance-list.en-US.md

   </div>
 </div>

-Such a simple Sliver scrolling list can work.
-When you scroll down, Kraken will dynamically generate the corresponding RenderObject and release the corresponding RenderObject of the node that has moved out of the viewport.
+Such a simple Sliver scrolling list will work.
+When you scroll down, Kraken will dynamically generate the corresponding RenderObject and release the RenderObject corresponding to the node that has moved out of the viewport.

 ## Progressive support